andrewgierens/clearcontainers/README.md

 # clearcontainers

 ## Mod description
-This mod is an extention for worldedit, that allows you to clear any containers in a region selection
+This mod is a FABRIC extention for worldedit, that allows you to clear any containers in a region selection

 ## Notes
 This mod requires worldedit to function